CANopenTerm/CANopenTerm/README.md

 CANopenTerm is developed as an open-source project, freely available for use and contribution by the community.
-It aims to provide a technical, no-nonsense tool for professionals working with CAN-based networks, offering depth and versatility in its features without the need for marketing embellishments.
+It aims to provide a technical, no-nonsense tool for professionals working with CAN CC-based networks, offering depth and versatility in its features without the need for marketing embellishments.

 ## Why Your Support Matters